-The wise resist the temptation to get caught up in the frantic rush of everyday life.
-They follow the advice "There is more to life than increasing its speed."
-In short, they focus on the things that matter most.
+The wise resist

+Relationship with God the temptation to get caught up in

+of everyday life.
+They follow the advice "There is more to life than increasing its speed."1 In short, they focus on the things that matter most.